tech-writing/linksmith/README.md

 linksmith inventory https://linksmith.readthedocs.io/en/latest/objects.inv
 ```

-Read more at the [Linksmith Usage] documentation.
+More details and other subsystems are outlined at the [Linksmith Usage]

-The `linksmith inventory` subsystem is heavily based on
-`sphinx.ext.intersphinx` and `sphobjinv`.

-> [!WARNING]
-> Here be dragons.
-Please note the program is pre-alpha, and a work in
-> progress, so everything may change while we go.
+documentation.

 ## Development